AndriaSalah/quick-compression/README.md

 4. **`utils/compression-defaults.ts`**: Smart defaults based on file size
 5. **`store/file-store.ts`**: File state management with Zustand

-## 🎯 Best Practices
+## Best Practices

+1. **Choose Appropriate Output Formats**: Use the limited conversion options (WebM for video, AAC/MP3/Opus for audio) for best compatibility and performance.
-1. **Use Preset Selectors for Resolution**: Prefer using the built-in resolution presets for images and videos to ensure optimal results and avoid invalid input.
+2. **Use Preset Selectors for Resolution**: Prefer using the built-in resolution presets for images and videos to ensure optimal results and avoid invalid input.
-2. **Check Codec/Format Mapping**: When compressing audio, verify the codec-to-format mapping to ensure correct output.
+3. **Check Codec/Format Mapping**: When compressing audio, verify the codec-to-format mapping to ensure correct output.
-3. **Enable Logging for Debugging**: Use browser console logs to trace FFmpeg arguments and error messages.
+4. **Enable Logging for Debugging**: Use browser console logs to trace FFmpeg arguments and error messages.
-4. **Test UI State Sync**: When updating settings, verify that the UI reflects the current state, especially for custom resolution values.
+5. **Test UI State Sync**: When updating settings, verify that the UI reflects the current state, especially for custom resolution values.
-5. **Leverage Zustand for State Management**: Use the separated store logics (settings, files, compression) for clean state management and avoid prop drilling.
+6. **Leverage Zustand for State Management**: Use the separated store logics (settings, files, compression) for clean state management and avoid prop drilling.
-6. **Keep hooks under 100 lines** when possible
+7. **Keep hooks under 100 lines** when possible
-7. **Always handle errors gracefully** with user-friendly messages
+8. **Always handle errors gracefully** with user-friendly messages
-8. **Update progress regularly** for good UX
+9. **Update progress regularly** for good UX
-9. **Clean up resources** after compression
+10. **Clean up resources** after compression
-10. **Use TypeScript strictly** - avoid `any` types
+11. **Use TypeScript strictly** - avoid `any` types
-11. **Test with real files** of various sizes and formats
+12. **Test with real files** of various sizes and formats
-12. **Document new compression parameters** in types
+13. **Document new compression parameters** in types
-13. **Follow the established patterns** when adding new features
+14. **Follow the established patterns** when adding new features

 ---

-Happy coding! 🚀 The modular architecture makes it easy to add new compression types while maintaining clean, maintainable code.
+Happy coding!
+The modular architecture makes it easy to add new compression types while maintaining clean, maintainable code.